 In May 2014, the FASB issued "Revenue from Contracts with Customers, as amended."
 The standard is a comprehensive new revenue recognition model that requires revenue to be recognized in a manner to depict the transfer of goods or services to a customer at an amount that reflects the consideration expected to be received in exchange for those goods or services.
 The accounting guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgements and changes in judgements and assets recognized from costs incurred to obtain or fulfill a contract.
 In July 2015, the FASB approved a one-year delay in the effective date.
 The University will adopt this new standard January 1, 2018 using either of two acceptable adoption methods: (i) retrospective adoption to each prior reporting period presented with the option to elect certain practical expedients as defined with the standard; or (ii) adoption with the cumulative effect of initially applying the standard recognized at the date of initial application and providing certain additional disclosure as defined within the standard.
 Management is in the diagnostic phase of assessing the financial and business impacts of implementing, Revenue from Contracts with Customers, including identifying revenue sources within the University and developing a preliminary assessment.
 The majority of our revenues are related to tuition due from our students.
 Tuition revenues are recognized pro-rata over the applicable period of instruction which the University believes is consistent with the revenue recognition method required by the new standard.
-Thus, we anticipate the adoption of this standard will not have a material impact on our consolidated financial statements or results of operations.
-The University is continuing to evaluate the impact the adoption of this standard will have on our other revenues and fees in our consolidated financial statements and the method of adoption to be used.
+Thus, we anticipate the adoption of this standard will have on our other revenues and fees in our consolidated financial statements and the method of adoption to be used.
 Management expects that there may be some changes as a result of implementing the new standard.